 An LCD projector tends to have a sharper image and better picture quality, whereas a DLP projector is generally lighter and more portable.
 The kind that you choose will be based on your own unique needs.
 LED projectors have limited brightness compared to LCD and DLP so they are not great for rooms where any light comes in.

 Many of today’s projectors can work with your smart home and be tied into home automation as well.

 Make sure that your projector can adjust the aspect ratio as some older content was filmed to be square, while newer content is rectangular.

-Whether you are looking for a shortthrow projectors, long throw, or ultra short throw projectors, our buyers guide will give you everything you need to know about technology so that you can make an informed decision and buy the right projector models for you.
+Whether you are looking for short-throw projectors, long-throw, or ultra-short throw projectors, our buyer’s guide will give you everything you need to know about technology so that you can make an informed decision and buy the right projector models for you.
 Right now 4k projectors are the most popular.
 Remember it’s mostly about image size and image quality based on throw distances.
 This will determine the types of projectors that you will be looking at.